Boxing Boots

 • More freedom of movement

-Both styles are valid — the right choice depends on support vs mobility preference.
+Both styles are effective.
+The choice depends on whether you prioritise support or mobility.

-• Smooth pivot points for slipping and turning
+• Smooth pivot points for turning and slipping

 • Non-marking rubber suitable for ring canvas

-A boxing boot should fit like a second skin:
+A boxing boot should fit snugly and securely:

 • No toe compression

-• Fly → Balanced fit with strong support
+• Fly offers a balanced fit with structured support

 Lightweight Boots